Rutin

 Rutin (rutoside, quercetin-3-O-rutinoside or sophorin) is the glycoside combining the flavonol quercetin and the disaccharide rutinose (α-L-rhamnopyranosyl-(1→6)-β-D-glucopyranose).
 It is a flavonoid glycoside found in a wide variety of plants, including citrus.

 Occurrences

 Rutin is one of the phenolic compounds found in the plant species Carpobrotus edulis.
 Its name comes from the name of Ruta graveolens, a plant that also contains rutin.
 Various citrus fruit peels contain 32 to 49 mg per g of flavonoids expressed as rutin equivalents.
-Citrus leaves contain rutin at concentrations of 11 g per kg in orange trees and 7 g per kg in lime trees.
+Citrus leaves contain rutin at concentrations of 11 mg per g in orange trees and 7 mg per g in lime trees.

 In 2021, Samoan researchers identified rutin in the native plant matalafi (Psychotria insularum).

 Metabolism

 The enzyme quercitrinase found in Aspergillus flavus is in the rutin catabolic pathway.

 In food

 Rutin is a citrus flavonoid glycoside found in many plants, including buckwheat, the leaves and petioles of Rheum species, and asparagus.
 Tartary buckwheat seeds have been found to contain more rutin (about 0.8–1.7% dry weight) than common buckwheat seeds (0.01% dry weight).
 Rutin is one of the primary flavonols found in 'clingstone' peaches.
 It is also found in green tea infusions.

 Approximate rutin content of selected foods, in milligrams per 100 grams or milliliters: